yozorajs/yozora/markup/gfm/README.md

 ## Usage

 - `GfmMarkupWeaver` is the default export.
-The named `DefaultMarkupWeaver` export refers to the same implementation. `MarkupWeaver` remains the base class for custom registrations.
+The named `DefaultMarkupWeaver` export refers to the same implementation.
+It registers the basic node weavers from [@yozora/markup][].
+This package also re-exports its base class, types, utilities, and node weavers.

   ```typescript
   import { DefaultMarkupWeaver } from '@yozora/markup-gfm'